 Charles Darwin University, in partnership with Batchelor Institute, offer a range of programs available at diploma, associate degree and bachelor levels, delivered online, face-to-face and via intensive workshops.
 The summer and winter intensive programs are run in partnership with the Australian National University, with a view to involving other training providers in future.
 The AILI is modelled on North American programs such as the Canadian Indigenous Languages and Literacy Development Institute and the American Indian Language Development Institute.

-These programs are ideally structured for Indigenous people already engaged in language work, particularly those who do not already have university qualifications.
-Courses and assessments can be tailored to the needs of their specific communities.
+These scholarships are ideally structured for Indigenous people already engaged in language work, particularly those who do not already have university qualifications.
+Once enrolled, courses and assessments can be tailored to the needs of their specific communities.

 The courses are open to anyone, but these travel scholarships are limited to Indigenous people only.
 They are an excellent opportunity to engage with students and language workers from around Australia.

-Five Indigenous language workers received scholarships to attend the Sydney Summer School in January 2019, and the remaining five will be offered for the Darwin intensives in July.
+Nine Indigenous language workers have received scholarships to attend the Sydney Summer School in January 2019, and in Darwin in July 2019.
+Some funding is available to support additional scholarships for the Darwin intensives in February.

 Travel Scholarship Details

-There are 5 scholarships to attend a course in Darwin in July 2019.
+Scholarships are only available to attend a course in Darwin in February 2020.